 6. I don’t mean to look aloof, but I do.

 Or stuck-up, or bored, or irritated, or however else people choose to misinterpret my anxiety.
 Trying to manage how people perceive me is one of the weirder things about anxiety (at least for me).
 Either I let them see how much I’m freaking out (which rarely seems like a good idea), or I try to hide it.

-7. I don’t know how people really see me.
+7. Despite being good at reading others, I don’t know how people really see me.

 My Myers-Briggs personality type is INFJ, which means I’m supposed to be good at reading other people.
 My social anxiety blocks part of this trait, though, because it’s hard to read people when your brain is imagining worst-case scenarios related to how they perceive you.

 Social anxiety tends to tell you things are worse than they really are, especially when it comes to social situations and how people perceive you.
 I was shocked to receive feedback from people I worked with that they saw me as a “calming presence.”
 Perhaps even more shocking was when people said, “You didn’t seem that nervous” after I did some public speaking.

 8. My social anxiety makes me not want to talk about it or seek help.